 An open Source version of Star Control 2 can be found here: Star Control - The Ur-Quan Masters

 The older stuff I had made was needlessly unfaithful.
 With enough revisions it's possible to get a redesign close to the source without sacrificing much likeness.
-To achive likeness, I'm trying to take the following into consideration:
+To achieve likeness, I'm trying to take the following into consideration:

 And on top of that the design should be good of course.